 It was also surprisingly comfortable to wear for long periods of time, too.
 There were moments when I thought it was about to descend into a medieval-style head vice, but once I’d adjusted it slightly, it proceeded to be perfectly fine for another couple of hours.
 Again, the Logitech G Pro X is still king when it comes to overall comfort, but the G935 was definitely a lot better than I was expecting.

 The only real problem is the G935’s price.
 At £135 in the UK at time of writing, it’s more expensive than the £110 Logitech G Pro X right now, which just seems barmy when the Pro X not only looks better than the G935, but also sounds better and comes with a superior mic and comfier headband.
 The G Pro X is wired, sure, and doesn’t have those all-important function buttons, but for me, there’s nothing more important than a headset’s overall comfort levels, which the G Pro X wins hands down (although I must admit there’s still a part of me that wishes the G Pro X offered the same kind of feature set as its G935 sibling).

-Then, of course, there’s the excellent Steelseries Arctis 7 to consider, which is still my favourite wireless gaming headset in my best gaming headset rankings.
+Then, of course, there’s the excellent Steelseries Arctis 7 to consider, which is still my favourite wireless headset.
 I reckon the G935 has the edge on overall sound quality here, but when the Arctis is infinitely more comfortable and has double the battery life, it’s a much more compelling buy at £119 right now.